cdiener/dcf/README.md

 A multi-objective optimizer for the creation of peptide sequences mimicking a set of reference peptides and joining several functional domains.

+This software can be cited using the DOI provided above or as

+> Diener C, Garza Ramos Martínez G, Moreno Blas D, Castillo González DA, Corzo G, Castro-Obregon S, et al. (2016)
+> Effective Design of Multifunctional Peptides by Combining Compatible Functions.
+> PLoS Comput Biol 12(4): e1004786.

 How does it work?